dlr-eoc/prosEO/deploy/brain/README.md

 To this end, copy the file `prepare_proseo/docker-compose.yml.template` into `ansible/prepare_proseo/docker-compose.yml` and enter the password in the line beginning with `- POSTGRES_PASSWORD=`.

-Further, the IP address of the NAT gateway must be updated in `prepare_network/tasks/main.yml`.

 # Ansible configuration